mihailgaberov/memory-card/README.md

 - 📱 Responsive design for all devices
 - 🎨 Clean, modern UI

-Test your memory skills while enjoying cute cat pictures!
+Test your memory skills while enjoying cute anime pictures!
 Can you achieve the perfect score?

 ## How to Play